mohamedsaif/IntelligentExperiences.OnContainers/guide/05-deployment/README.md

 #### Azure DevOps Release Pipelines

 We will use Azure DevOps Release exported definitions as a starting point and then configure them.

+>**IMPORTANT:** Release Pipelines in this workshop depend on an external components called [Replace Tokens](https://marketplace.visualstudio.com/items?itemName=qetza.replacetokens).
+Please make sure your installed it on your Azure DevOps organization before importing the new release pipelines.

 You can find the templates in [src/devops-cd](../../src/devops-cd).
 Make sure you have them downloaded to your machine.